Our history

 2021

-FEN adapts and leads the implementation of Educar en Equidad, a socio-emotional education program for children aged 3 to 5, based on the initiative of the UK-based organization Think Equal.
-The program was implemented in 181 Community Homes across five departments in Colombia.
+EN adapts and leads the implementation of Educar en Equidad, a socio-emotional education program for children aged 3 to 5, based on the initiative by the organization Think Equal.
+The program is carried out in 181 Community Homes across five departments of Colombia.

-In 2022, Educar en Equidad was recognized by the Colombian Institute of Family Welfare (ICBF) as one of the 10 best pedagogical experiences transforming early childhood in the country.
+In 2022, Educar en Equidad was recognized by the Colombian Family Welfare Institute (ICBF) as one of the 10 best pedagogical experiences transforming early childhood in the country.

 2021 – 2022